Research Integrity and Compliance

 - Cease if approval from the AEC has expired, is suspended or is withdrawn.

-Example of documentation that may be required:
+Attach copies of any required supplementary information.
+Examples of documentation that may be required:

 Head of School

 Applications must be reviewed, signed and approved for submitting to the AEC by the relevant staff within the Faculty:

 Please note: This earlier review and feedback does not constitute approval or otherwise by the AEC.

 |E.||Submit the application to the AEC for formal review||

 Please note: Ensure both the hard copy and the electronic copy of the application are submitted to Research Services by the due date and time.
 Late submissions will be carried over until the following AEC meeting.

 Researchers should complete the following steps to request acceptance of an application for urgent review:

 Please note: Missing the deadline for a scheduled meeting will not be considered exceptional circumstances.